OSGeo/PROJ/docs/source/contributing.rst

 -  Implement a new feature

 In the following sections you can find some guidelines on how to contribute.
-As PROJ.4 is managed on GitHub most contributions require that you have a GitHub account.
+As PROJ is managed on GitHub most contributions require that you have a GitHub account.
 Familiarity with `issues <https://guides.github.com/features/issues/>`__ and the `GitHub Flow <https://guides.github.com/introduction/flow/>`__ is an advantage.

-Help a fellow PROJ.4 user
+Help a fellow PROJ user
 -------------------------

-The main forum for support for PROJ.4 is the mailing list.
+The main forum for support for PROJ is the mailing list.
 You can subscribe to the mailing list
 `here <http://lists.maptools.org/mailman/listinfo/proj>`__ and read the archive `here <http://lists.maptools.org/pipermail/proj/>`__.

-If you have questions about the usage of PROJ.4 the mailing list is also the place to go.
+If you have questions about the usage of PROJ the mailing list is also the place to go.
 Please *do not* use the GitHub issue tracker as a support forum.
 Your question is much more likely to be answered on the mailing list, as many more people follow that than the issue tracker.